-The research results support the improved outcomes for residents in aged care.
+The research results for the models – GEDI and NPs in care homes, support the improved outcomes for older adults in both community and care homes.
 Efforts to encourage Aged Care Facilities to recruit Nurse Practitioners (NP) are being made by the NP who was part of this project.

 - Specialist assessment by geriatric ED nurses

 - Reduced length of stay in ED for patients

 - Updates on the patient’s condition and progress can be provided to you on request

 - Improved communication between ED and the GP

 There are several Clinical Nurses working as part of the GEDI Nurse team in Emergency across Nambour and the Sunshine Coast University hospital led by the CNC, Andrea Taylor.

 If you have any further questions regarding either the Nurse Practitioner Candidate at Sundale or the Geriatric Emergency Department Initiative, please contact us.